leqianyam/AmazonDatabase/README.md

 ➡️ Toggle buttons on the right to switch between Sales and Units

 🔗 Navigation buttons in the top-right corner
-(Use Ctrl + Click in Power BI to navigate)
+(Use Ctrl + Click to navigate in Power BI)

 2️⃣ Products
-🔍 Search bar in the top center to filter product list instantly
+🔍 Search bar in the top center to filter the product list instantly

 📁 Clickable product categories on the left